apache/spark/docs/quick-start.md

 [Row(max(numWords)=15)]
 {% endhighlight %}

-This first maps a line to an integer value and alias it with "numWords", creating a new DataFrame. `agg` is called on that DataFrame to find the largest word count.
-The arguments to `select` and `agg` are both _[Column](api/python/index.html#pyspark.sql.Column)_, we can use `df.colName` to get a column from a DataFrame, we can also import pyspark.sql.functions, which provides a lot of convenient functions to build a new Column from an old one.
+This first maps a line to an integer value and aliases it as "numWords", creating a new DataFrame. `agg` is called on that DataFrame to find the largest word count.
+The arguments to `select` and `agg` are both _[Column](api/python/index.html#pyspark.sql.Column)_, we can use `df.colName` to get a column from a DataFrame.
+We can also import pyspark.sql.functions, which provides a lot of convenient functions to build a new Column from an old one.

 One common data flow pattern is MapReduce, as popularized by Hadoop.
 Spark can implement MapReduce flows easily: